-- Note that dissipation takes place at the end of the sequence of this process (IDI). - The rate of dissipation $\epsilon$ is determined, therefore, by the first process in the sequence (IEI), which is the transfer of energy from the largest eddies. - The energy dissipation rate per unit mass $\epsilon$ is given by the following equation, which comes from the transport equation of the turbulent kinetic energy (which we will derived in Lectures 5 and 6),
+- Note that dissipation takes place at the end of the sequence of this process (IDI). - The rate of dissipation € is determined, therefore, by the first process in the sequence (IEI), which is the transfer of energy from the largest eddies. - The energy dissipation rate per unit mass $\epsilon$ is given by the following equation, which comes from the transport equation of the turbulent kinetic energy (which we will derived later),